ProjectBasedLearning/resources/data_science/data_preprocessing.md

 # data_preprocessing

 Welcome to week 3  of PBL!

-Data preprocessing our first step in the world of data.
+Data preprocessing is our first step in the world of data.
 It will sound simple at first, but this is actually the most crucial work done by a data scientist.
 All you need is an appropriate dataset and bags full of patience.
 Don't worry, we got you covered! 😀

 - [An overview of data preprocessing](https://towardsdatascience.com/data-preprocessing-3cd01eefd438)
 - [Get familiar with your data](https://www.kaggle.com/dansbecker/basic-data-exploration)